 If you're ballin' and your house is big enough, and, the surface isn't abasive, then it should be fine.

-Can I use it in water?
+Can I use a bounce house in water?

 No. You absolutely should not.